lance-brady-analytics/baseball-analytics/README.md

 Welcome to my Baseball Analytics Repository!
+I am a senior at Yale studying Statistics & Data Science with a passion for baseball.
 This repository is a collection of various projects and analyses focused on different aspects of baseball, combining research, statistical techniques, and scouting insights.

 Repository Structure
 1. baseball-research: This folder contains research projects exploring various topics in baseball analytics.